 When retiring, you should make your final account shifts to achieve your final desired allocation and make sure the right ETFs are in the right places for tax efficiency.

 This means you will be doing some buying and selling within your registered accounts.
-Use the Tax Guide here to get it right.
+Use my tax guide to get an idea of proper allocations.

 - All bonds (except the Cash Cushion) should be in RRSP accounts.